jakeleveroni/js-monorepo/README.md

-# JS Projects
+# JS Monrepo

-This project is a playground for me ultimately.
-I am going to be playing with building out custom monorepo tooling in the Bun ecosystem.
+This monorepo is a playground for my JS/TS based projects.
+I am going to be using it to build out custom monorepo tooling via Bun.
 I think Bun has huge potential as a great monorepo tool as it integrates so many disparate parts of the node ecosystem.
-Namely native TS support, the build in test runner, and the ESM first design.
-I think Bun has the potentially to eventually overtake node strictly due to its developer friendliness.
+Namely: native TS support, a built-in test runner, and the TS + ESM first design.
+I think Bun has the potential to eventually overtake node strictly due to its developer friendliness.

 ## Current projects in monorepo